 Notices and Publication.
 The notice to Current Claimants must state (1) that all such claims must be presented to the corporation in writing and must contain sufficient information reasonably to inform the corporation of the identity of the claimant and the substance of the claim; (2) the mailing address to which the claim must be sent; (3) the date (the "Claim Date") by which the claim must be received by the corporation, which must be no earlier than 60 days from the date of the corporation's notice; (4) that the claim will be barred if not received by the Claim Date; (5) that the corporation may make distributions to other claimants and the corporation's stockholders without further notice to the Current Claimant; and (6) the aggregate annual amount of all distributions made by the corporation to its stockholders for each of the three years before the date of dissolution.
-The notice must be published at least once a week for two consecutive weeks in a newspaper of general circulation in the county in which the case of a corporation having \$10.0 million or more in total assets at the time of dissolution, at least once in all editions of a daily newspaper with a national circulation.
+The notice must be published at least once a week for two consecutive weeks in a newspaper of general circulation in the county in which the corporation's registered agent in Delaware is located and in the corporation's principal place of business and, in the case of a corporation having \$10.0 million or more in total assets at the time of dissolution, at least once in all editions of a daily newspaper with a national circulation.
 On or before the date of the first publication of the notice, the corporation must also mail a copy of the notice by certified or registered mail, return receipt requested, to each known claimant of the corporation, including persons with claims asserted against the corporation in a pending action, suit or proceeding to which the corporation is a party.